-This function opens a serial port and configures it for use by the other serial line functions.
+SerialOpen() This fu function serial re docume nction opens a serial port and configures it for use by the other serial line ns.
 It is not an error to call SerialOpen() more than once on the same port.
-The serial routines use the host operating system serial line support.
-Consult your system documentation for information on serial line connections and Baud rates limit.

-Func SerialOpen(port%{, baud%{, bits%{, par%{, stop%{, hsk%}}}}});

-- The serial port to use, in the range 1 to 9.
-The number of ports depends on the computer.
-Two ports (1 and 2) are common on both PC and Macintosh systems. - baud This sets the serial line Baud rate (number of bits per second).
+The outines use the host operating system serial line support.
+Consult your system entation for information on serial line connections and Baud rates limit.
+Func S SerialOpen(port%{, baud%{, bits%{, par%{, stop%{, hsk%}}}}); port% The serial port to use, in the range 1 to 256 (1 to 9 before version 5.05).
+The number of ports actually available depends on the computer.
+Only one port is found on most PCs but USB serial ports can be used to add more. baud% This sets the serial line Baud rate (number of bits per second).
 The maximum character transfer rate is of order one-tenth this figure.
 All standard rates from 50 to 115200 Baud are supported.
-If you do not supply a Baud rate, 9600 is used. - bits% The number of data bits used to encode a character.
+If you do not supply a Baud rate, 9600 is used. bits% The number of data bits used to encode a character.
 Windows supports 4 to 8 bits, the Macintosh supports 7 or 8.
 If bits% is omitted, 8 is set.
 Apart from very specialised use, standard values are 7 or 8 data bits.
 If you set 7 data bits, character codes from 0 to 127 can be read.
-If you set 8 data bits, codes from 0 to 255 are possible. - Set this to 0 for no parity check, 1 for odd parity or 2 for even parity.
-If you do not specify this argument, no parity is set. - Stop% This sets the number of stop bits as 1 or 2.
+If you set 8 data bits, codes from 0 to 255 are possible. par% Set this to 0 for no parity check, 1 for odd parity or 2 for even parity.
+If you do not specify this argument, no parity is set. stop% This sets the number of stop bits as 1 or 2.
 If omitted, 1 stop bit is set.
-If you specify 5 data bits, a request for 2 stop bits results in 1.5 stop bits being used. - hsk% This sets the handshake mode, sometimes called "flow control".
+If you specify 5 data bits, a request for 2 stop bits results in 1.5 stop bits being used. hsk% This sets the handshake mode, sometimes called "flow control".
 0 sets no handshake, 1 sets a hardware handshake, 2 sets XON/XOFF protocol.

-See also: SerialWrite(), SerialRead(), SerialCount(), SerialClose()
+Returns 0 or a negative error code.
+See also D: SerialWrite(), SerialRead(), SerialCount(), SerialClose()